glethuillier/get_xpub_balances/README.md

 ## Output

 All derived addresses are displayed with the corresponding balance.
+If an address has a non-zero balance, it is displayed in green.
+If not, in grey.

 ```
 {Address type}